mataylor-nvidia/IsaacLab/docs/source/setup/quickstart_details.rst

 **Domain presets** (``presets=NAME[,NAME,...]``) are task-specific — run ``--task=<name> --help`` to list them.

 Use ``renderer=rtx`` for automatic RTX selection on tasks that expose the multi-backend renderer selector.
-It uses Isaac Sim RTX with PhysX or the Kit visualizer, and OVRTX for fully kit-less runs.
+The selection follows the runtime: it uses Isaac Sim RTX when the run needs Isaac Sim/Kit, such as ``physics=physx`` or ``--visualizer kit``, and uses OVRTX when the run is fully kit-less.
+For example, ``physics=ovphysx renderer=rtx`` selects OVRTX;

 Common combinations: